Baptism of Children FAQ

-Fr Jonathan will put you in touch with a member of the Parish Baptismal Preparation Team.
+Fr Tom will put you in touch with a member of the Parish Baptismal Preparation Team.
 They will visit you at home and will talk to you about the necessary arrangements for the baptism to take place.
 You will be expected to attend a Baptismal Preparation Meeting alongside other families who are preparing to have their children baptised.
 This is partly to enable you to participate actively in the baptismal ceremony, but also to assist you in preparing to take on the responsibilities of bringing up your child in the practice of the Catholic faith.
 Babies cannot have faith themselves but, from earliest days, the Church has baptised them in the expectation that their parents will nurture the gift of faith as they nurture the physical and mental life of their children.
 The Church is therefore obliged to make sure that there is a well-founded hope that your child will be brought up in the Catholic faith.

 Who can be baptised?

 Baptism can only be administered when at least one parent is a Catholic.
 If the other parent is not a Catholic, they are under no obligation to assist in the Catholic upbringing of the child, though of course it can be a great help if they do.
 Baptism cannot be repeated, and Baptism carried out by most Christian denominations is normally recognised as valid by the Catholic Church.

 Does my child need to have a Christian name?

 Yes, it is important that your child has a Christian name, that is, a name that has been held by one of the saints.
 If the legal name of your child does not include a Christian name, you will be required to give them an additional name at their baptism.

 Who can be a Godparent to my child?